goabstract/abstract-sdk/docs/usage.md

 // Create a client
 const client = new Abstract.Client({
-  // Specify a specific transport for demo purposes
+  // Use the cli if available, otherwise use the api
-  transportMode: "api"
+  transportMode: ["cli", "api"]
 });

 async function run() {